 Determining the cons of Ubuntu helps users to compare it with Pop OS and also enables them to clearly identify the difference.
-Continue to read to know about which is better Pop OS or Ubuntu.
+Continue to read to know which is better Pop OS or Ubuntu.

 - Limited Applications: One of the cons of Ubuntu is that you will be confined to installing a limited number of apps on it because is not a popular operating system.
-There are various popular apps that are not available on Ubuntu.

 - Lack of Community Support: It is very difficult to get help from the Ubuntu community quickly in case an issue comes up.
 The response from the community can take up to days or even months.